utsavgoswami/Linkfree/README.md

 # Linkfree

-Linkfree: Full Stack Linktree Clone made using an Angular Frontend and .NET Core (C#) Backend with SQL Server Database, deployed on Azure
+Linkfree: Full Stack Linktree Clone made using an Angular Frontend and .NET Core (C#) Backend with SQL Server Database, ready for deployment on Azure (assuming the funds are available)

 <h3>Technologies Used</h3>